.NET 3.0+Simple Speech Synthesis

 System.Speech.Synthesis Namespace

-The classes used to generate speech are found in the System.Speech.Synthesis namespace.
+The classes required for speech are found in the System.Speech.Synthesis namespace.
 To allow access to this namespace you must add a reference to System.Speech.dll to your project.
-To improve code-readability, also add the following using directive to your code:
+To improve readability, add the following using directive:

 using System.Speech.Synthesis;